Locations:

 A note from Cleveland Clinic

 Barotrauma happens when your body can’t adapt fast enough to changes in air and/or water pressure.
 You may develop barotrauma while flying in an airplane or scuba diving.
-Barotrauma can be a serious medical issue, particularly if it affects your lungs.
-The good news is that planning for plane flights or diving expeditions can help protect you against barotrauma.
+Barotrauma can be a serious medical issue, particularly if it affects your lungs or your gut.
+But there are steps you can take to reduce your risk of barotrauma.

 Advertisement